Many boxes look similar. Many details also look simple. Yet few people know how hard shell craft can be.

 Shell patterns on boxes come from real natural shells.
 They are cut, shaped, printed, polished, and assembled through several processes.
 Shell, metal, glue, and lacquer are combined as well to ensure the finished design stays attractive and durable.

-When many people see a shell box for the first time, they think the pattern is printed on the surface.
-Some people think the shell is soft and easy to shape.
-Some people even think the pattern comes from paint.
-The reality is very different.
-I have worked with decorative box products for years at Dypackaging, and I still feel that shell craft has many hidden details.
-I often tell clients that the beauty of shell work is easy to see, but the work behind it is not easy to imagine.
+When people see shell-decorated boxes for the first time, most assume the patterns are just printed or painted on.
+Some also think shells are soft and easy to shape.
+The truth is far different.
+I have been working on decorative boxes at Dypackaging for many years, and I still discover fine details in shell craft.
+I always tell clients that the beauty of shell decoration is easy to appreciate, but the complicated work behind it is hard to imagine.

 What is a shell box?